MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 A [longer explanation is](https://www.reddit.com/r/aws/comments/1625r2h/comment/jxxodvl):

-> AWS has specific design principles and limitations in place for VPC peering to ensure security and network integrity.
+> AWS has specific design principles and limitations for VPC peering to ensure security and network integrity.
 One of these limitations is that edge-to-edge routing is not supported over VPC peering connections.
 VPC connections are specifically designed to be non-transitive.

->This means resources in one VPC cannot use an internet gateway or a NAT device in a peer VPC to access the Internet.
-AWS does not propagate packets that are destined for the Internet from one VPC to another over a peering connection, even if you try to configure NAT at the instance level.
+>This means resources in one VPC cannot access the Internet via an internet gateway or a NAT device in a peer VPC.
+AWS does not propagate packets destined for the Internet from one VPC to another over a peering connection, even if you try configuring NAT at the instance level.

 >The primary reason for this limitation is to maintain a clear network boundary and enforce security policies.
-If AWS allowed traffic from VPC B to egress to the Internet through VPC A's NAT gateway, it would essentially make VPC A a transit VPC, which breaks the AWS design principle of VPC peering as a non-transitive relationship.
+If AWS allowed traffic from VPC B to Egress to the Internet through VPC A's NAT gateway, it would essentially make VPC A a transit VPC, which breaks the AWS design principle of VPC peering as a non-transitive relationship.

 ### Why is VPC PrivateLink not a straightforward option?